 - Someone who, if an alumnus of the university, would be likely to receive an Alumni Award at the Alumni Awards Dinner.

 The qualifications of a potential honorary alumni candidate should first be discussed with the Associate Senior Vice President for Alumni Relations.
 Following this discussion, nominations for honorary alumni status may be made to the executive committee of the Alumni Association Board of Governors.
-That committee makes the recommendation to the Alumni Affairs Committee of the Board of Trustees, which passes the recommendation along to the President of the university for final determination.
-The Alumni Affairs Committee may also, on its own initiative, make recommendations for honorary university alumni status to the President of the university.
+That committee makes the recommendation to the Alumni Affairs and University Development Committee of the Board of Trustees, which passes the recommendation along to the President of the university for final determination.
+The Alumni Affairs and University Development Committee may also, on its own initiative, make recommendations for honorary university alumni status to the President of the university.

 Awarding Honorary School Alumni Status